-- The district is susceptible to cyclical fluctuations in primary industry. including mining and dairy farming, and these are significant contributors to economic activity. - Rates affordability is important given the district has an ageing population.
+- The district is susceptible to cyclical fluctuations in primary industry, including mining and dairy farming, and these are significant contributors to economic activity. - Rates affordability is important given the district has an ageing population.
 Council has a high reliance on rates income and will continue to explore external income opportunities to offset this. - Council advocacy for regional development is important.
 This includes community and economic enablers, including improved communication technology.
 Modern services offer potential for economic development opportunities. - There has been an increase in property sales and value for the region, and Buller is considered an attractive place to live in.
 The population is expected to remain stable in the medium term. - Domestic visitation to the district has been strong and is likely to continue in the medium term.
 The district has advantages of natural attractions, historical features, ecological wonders, walking, climbing and mountain biking opportunities. - Council is focused on tight cost control and will work with other West Coast Councils to bring about service enhancement or savings through shared services. - Council will continue to invest in core infrastructure for our communities.
 Infrastructure capital projects and upgrades provide the major proportion of capital expenditure proposed over this plan.
 This includes completing infrastructure projects to provide a satisfactory service level. - There will be an impact of government legislation changes, particularly around national water reforms for water supplies.
-This is a separate piece of work that we have consulted on as at June 2025 but are yet to make a decision at the time of this LTP being adopted.
+This is a separate piece of work that we will be consulting on later in the 2025 Calendar year.
 Council's infrastructure strategy has been developed in conjunction with the key aspects of this financial strategy.